Rust shooting incident: Civil lawsuits

 On February 7, 2022, Rust key medic Cherlyn Schaefer filed a lawsuit against the production and several crew members for negligence.
-The lawsuit was partially settled in May 8, 2022 for $1.15 million from prop master Sarah Zachry.
+The lawsuit was partially settled on May 8, 2022 for $1.15 million from prop master Sarah Zachry.

-On February 9, 2023, Hutchins' parents and sister filed a lawsuit against Baldwin and the production for negligence.
+On February 9, 2023, Hutchins's parents and sister filed a lawsuit against Baldwin and the production for negligence.
 This lawsuit was dismissed on June 13, 2024.

 On February 27, 2023, three former crew members, Ross Addiego, Doran Curtin and Reese Price, also filed a lawsuit against Baldwin and the production for negligence.
 The lawsuit was settled in June 2025.

-On June 5, 2024, Hutchins' family and former script supervisor Mamie Mitchell filed a new negligence lawsuit against Baldwin and the production in Santa Fe, New Mexico after their original suits were withdrawn in Los Angeles Superior Court.
-Shortly after the criminal case against Baldwin was dismissed on July 12, 2024, lawyers for Hutchins' widower and parents vowed to continue civil litigation against the actor.
-On March 3, 2025, lawyers for Hutchins' parents and sister filed a notice of deposition against Baldwin for his role in Hutchins' death.
+On June 5, 2024, Hutchins's family and former script supervisor Mamie Mitchell filed a new negligence lawsuit against Baldwin and the production in Santa Fe, New Mexico after their original suits were withdrawn in Los Angeles Superior Court.
+Shortly after the criminal case against Baldwin was dismissed on July 12, 2024, lawyers for Hutchins's widower and parents vowed to continue civil litigation against the actor.
+On March 3, 2025, lawyers for Hutchins's parents and sister filed a notice of deposition against Baldwin for his role in Hutchins's death.

 On January 9, 2025, Baldwin filed a civil rights lawsuit against the district attorney and other officials in Santa Fe, New Mexico alleging wrongful prosecution for manslaughter in the death of Hutchins.
-The lawsuit was dismissed on July 30, 2025, but Baldwin filed a motion to reinstate in September 2025, which was accepted the following the month and on October 21, 2025, the defendants filed to move the case from state to federal court.
+The lawsuit was dismissed on July 30, 2025, but Baldwin filed a motion to reinstate in September 2025, which was accepted the following month, and on October 21, 2025, the defendants filed to move the case from state to federal court.

-On October 22, 2025, Rust prop supplier Seth Kenney filed a lawsuit against Baldwin and the production alleging defamation in the wake of Hutchins' death.
+On October 22, 2025, Rust prop supplier Seth Kenney filed a lawsuit against Baldwin and the production alleging defamation in the wake of Hutchins's death.

 Future of the film

 On October 15, 2022, it was announced that filming was set to resume in January 2023, in California, with Matthew Hutchins as an executive producer.
 Many of the film's crew gave mixed reactions towards the news, with some supporting it and planning on resuming their work on it, while others condemned the decision and decided to not return.

 To get the permit to film, New Mexico requires at least a $1 million insurance policy.
 The production company had that in addition to a commercial umbrella policy for another $5 million, issued by Front Row Insurance Brokers.
 However, the insurance company may not pay if the accident is shown to be due to negligence and/or if there were certain exclusions in the policy wording of the insurance policy.

 The film was eventually released in U.S. theaters on May 2, 2025.
-On its opening day received a low box office of $25,000 from 115 theaters, with the shooting incident being partially blamed for this low performance.
+On its opening day, it received a low box office of $25,000 from 115 theaters, with the shooting incident being partially blamed for this low performance.
 The same day, it was released on video-on-demand streaming.